17 min read

 In the end, the developers – to their credit – agreed to compensate Bernie with a very significant sum of money to ensure he didn't become homeless (I'm keeping it confidential to respect his privacy, but it would be enough to cover his rent on a new, more expensive rental for several years).
 It was small change for a major apartment developer, but life-changing for Bernie.

 This was the most successful anti-eviction campaign I've been involved in regarding a private rental.
 Most importantly, it showed a group of renters' rights advocates that if we're willing to stand up and push back, we can extract significant concessions that materially improve a tenant's situation, even if we can't stop every eviction altogether.
-It helped lay the foundations for much broader renters rights struggles, which I predict will have a massive impact on Queensland politics in the coming years.
+It helped lay the foundations for much broader renters rights struggles, which I'm optimistic will have a massive impact on Queensland politics in the coming years.

 Stopping the Gabba redevelopment and saving local parks and schools